woj-tek/petozoltan.github.io/_drafts/how-to-deal-with-warnings.md

 1. Repeat from step 2.

 With this approach we do not have fix all warnings, we can stop if we are already satisfied with the status.
 But even in this case *all* warnings must be fixed for the new and modified code parts!

+### Execute your plan

+There is one more thing which is missing from the scenario at the beginning: The tasks, related to the handling of warnings, are not addressed, i.e. the plan to decrease them is simply not executed.

+For this I recommend a simple method I learned from the quality management systems:

+The PDCA Cycle:
+* Plan: Create a plan, including the results to be reached.
+Plan how to measure them by numbers if possible.
+* Do: Assign resources and execute the plan.
+* Check: Check the results, measure the numbers.
+* Act: Review the whole thing, whether it yields the desired results.
+If not, change it.